Kross26/Kross26/README.md

 - 👋 Hi, I’m @Kross26
 - 👀 I’m interested in backend
-- 🌱 I’m currently learning nodejs, angular
+- 🌱 I’m currently learning nodejs, angular and typescript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...